ESOPs and Loans: Releveraging, Non-Bank Financing, and Working Capital

 Jim B. Martin, Jr.

 Jim is a member in the Louisville law firm of Stoll Keenon Ogden PLLC.
 He represents closely held businesses in solving all sorts of problems including plan investigations by the DOL and IRS audits and in exploiting planning opportunities provided in the tax law and ERISA, including the creative use of entities and employee stock ownership plan transactions.
 He has an AV Martindale-Hubbell rating, is listed in Best Lawyers for Taxation, and has been selected as a Kentucky Super Lawyer.

 Greensfelder, Hemker & Gale, P.C.

-Tom is an attorney with the St. Louis law firm of Greensfelder, Hemker & Gale.
-His practice focuses on employee benefits, executive compensation, business transactions, and ownership succession.
-Tom is active in the ESOP community, where he works with companies in a variety of industries, counseling parties in ESOP transactions and providing legal advice regarding the design, establishment, implementation, and ongoing administration of employee stock ownership plans.
-He regularly represents ESOP companies, trustees, and lenders in ESOP transactions.
+Thomas is an attorney with the St. Louis law firm of Greensfelder, Hemker & Gale.
+His practice is concentrated in tax law, focusing on ESOPs, employee benefits, and executive compensation.
+Tom works with companies in a variety of industries, counseling parties in ESOP transactions and providing legal advice regarding the design, establishment, and ongoing administration of employee stock ownership plans.
+He also counsels lenders and trustees in ESOP transactions.
 Tom is a member of the NCEO and the ESOP Association.
 He is a frequent speaker on ESOP topics.